hyperopt/hyperopt/docs/templates/getting-started/search_spaces.md

        The elements of `options` can themselves be [nested] stochastic expressions.
        In this case, the stochastic choices that only appear in some of the options become *conditional* parameters.

+* `hp.pchoice(label, p_list)`
+  * Returns one of the options, where p_list is a list of (probability, option) pairs.
+        The elements of options can themselves be [nested] stochastic expressions.
+        In this case, the stochastic choices that only appear in some of the options become conditional parameters.

 * `hp.randint(label, upper)`
   * Returns a random integer in the range [0, upper).
 The semantics of this distribution is that there is *no* more correlation in the loss function between nearby integer values,